rahulbalaji13/cross-team-knowledge-relay/DEPLOYMENT.md

 # 🚀 Easy Deployment Guide: Vercel (Frontend) & Render (Backend)

 Because this is a "monorepo" (both frontend and backend folders are in the same GitHub repository), you need to tell Vercel and Render which folder to look at.
-Here is the foolproof, step-by-step guide to deploying without errors.
+Here is the foolproof, step-by-step guide to deploying without errors

 ---